RenderFashion/.github/profile/README.md

-# RenderFashion: Your Digital Fashion Publishing Pipeline
+# RenderFashion: Digital Fashion Publishing Pipeline

 RenderFashion is at the forefront of the digital fashion revolution.
 Our platform provides a seamless pipeline for designers, brands, and users to create, curate, and experience fashion in the digital realm.